Reduced order method based Anderson-type acceleration method for nonlinear least square problems and large scale ill-posed problems: Introduction

-where $F:X\to X$ is semi smooth map and $\Theta$ defines the regularization of unknown $x \in X$.
+where $F:X\to X$ is semi smooth map and $\Theta$ defines the regularization of unknown $x \in X$ by the Anderson-type method.
 This encompass many applications.
-We develop and analyze the acceleration method based on the reduced order method (ROM) \cite{IR}.
-It can be applied to many applications.
-For example, given transport map $T_\theta$ one can formulate the least squares problem for the transport problem:
+For example, given transport map $T_\theta$, one can formulate the least squares problem on the optimal transport problem \cite{CIY} \cite{DF} \cite{Itma}:

-where $\Theta(\theta)$ is the transport map and $\Theta(\theta)$ is the transport cost.
-The map represents the tomographic map, e.g., CT, EIT \cite{IJ}, forward scattering and the $\theta$ is the corresponding medium.
-Also, the Monge-Ampere mass transport and the value and mass transport by PDE based models \cite{Itma}.